-Game Theory Meets MPC: Advances in Multi-Agent Control at CDC 2025
+Game Theory Meets MPC: Advances in Multi-Agent Control

 Workshop